cjalmeida/optim/blog/posts/jssp2.md

 Integer solutions are arguably a more limited domain than real solution.
 The fact it's harder to find integer solutions seems unintuitive.
 But in fact, we have many techniques to optimize continuous functions, many of them from _calculus_.
 And in particular when the solution space is [convex].
 Integer problems are neither continuous or convex, but the algorithms for solving them can leverage information gained by **relaxing** the integer requirement.

-Once we model the problem in the canonical form, we can use a number of [commercial and open-source solvers][solvers] instead of writing the algorithms ourselves.
+Once we model the problem in the standard form, we can use a number of [commercial and open-source solvers][solvers] instead of writing the algorithms ourselves.
 Those implement a algorithms to reduce the search space and can still find solution to MILPs in a reasonable amount of time for some practical applications.

 In this section we barely scratched the surface of (integer) linear programming.
 For those interested in digging deeper, [Prof. Pascal Van Hentenryck][pascal] gives a highly recommended [Coursera online course][coursera].
 For BCG GAMMA employees, check our internal _Learning and Development_ offerings as frequently we have presential or online courses taught by Prof. Pascal himself.